-- Minimally invasive glaucoma surgery or MIGS (e.g. iStent, Hydrus and iTrack devices) involves implanting a micro-stent into the drainage canal to bypass the outflow resistance.
-These are relatively new procedures to lower eye pressure and only require a small incision (like keyhole surgery) to insert the stent.
-They are characterised by their superior safety profile and short recovery period.
-In general, they work better in mild to moderate glaucoma. - Minimally invasive Bleb surgery or MEBS (e.g. XEN or Preserflo) are implants that divert fluid into a 'bleb' or lake of fluid.
-They are less invasive and have a faster recovery time than traditional filtration surgery.
-Their long-term effectiveness is still under evaluation. - Glaucoma filtration surgery (trabeculectomy) is the 'traditional' surgery for glaucoma, having been used for many decades.
-A tunnel is created to allow fluid to bypass the outflow obstruction and drain out of the eye into a 'bleb'.
+- Minimally invasive glaucoma surgery or MIGS (e.g. iStent, Hydrus, XEN and CyPass implants) involves implanting a microscopic stent into different parts of the eye to bypass the outflow resistance.
+These are relatively new procedures to lower eye pressure and only require a small incision to insert the stent.
+They are characterised by their superior safety profile and short recovery period, although their long-term effectiveness is still under evaluation. - Glaucoma filtration surgery (trabeculectomy) is the standard surgery for glaucoma, having been used for many decades.
+A new pathway is created to allow fluid to bypass the obstruction and drain out of the eye.
 An anti-scarring agent (mytomycin C) is used to prevent closure of the new pathway.
 Trabeculectomy surgery is very effective but has a slow recovery period.
-It is reserved for patients with moderate to advanced glaucoma. - Glaucoma drainage devices (Baerveldt, PAUL or Molteno) are relatively large drainage devices that are used to control eye pressure.
-The implant has a small tube that diverts fluid to a plate that sits on the surface of the eye, under the top eyelid.
+It is reserved for patients with advanced glaucoma. - Baerveldt glaucoma implant is a large drainage device that can be used to control eye pressure.
+The implant has a plate that sits on the surface of the eye and a small tube passes into the eye to divert fluid out.
 This procedure is usually reserved for advanced cases where a trabeculectomy is not suitable or has failed.